 Remember that under Hawaii state law, it is illegal to chase, hunt, handle, injure, or harass sea turtles.
 So feel free to snap as many photos as you like but give them plenty of space.

 10. Snorkel at Sharks Cove

-About halfway between Waimea Bay and Banzai Pipeline you’ll find a small, protected bay called Sharks Cove.
+About halfway between Waimea Bay and Banzai Pipeline, you’ll find a small, protected bay called Sharks Cove.
 This is an ideal place for snorkeling during the summer months when the North Shore sea is calm and inviting.
-The bay at Sharks Cove is about 8-15 feet deep and you’ll find an abundance of coral and sea life.
+The bay at Sharks Cove is about 8-15 feet deep.
+You’ll find an abundance of coral and sea life.
 But, as with most snorkeling spots on Oahu, it can get busy so go early to beat the crowds.

 11. Eat Garlic Shrimp at Giovanni’s Shrimp Truck